Kaiepi/Compress-Brotli/README.md

 ## Platforms

 Linux and Mac OSX are tested and supported.
-Will add FreeBSD support later.
+FreeBSD not supported yet.

 ## License